 The film I’m writing about is Van’s 1956 thriller, 23 Paces To Baker Street.
 This is a cracking little mystery thriller, and it is a film that I really wish was much better known and discussed today.
 Not only is it a very good film, but it also features one of Johnson’s best film performances.
 The film is also quite unique for the time period in having a handicapped lead character.

-I really like how the film shows Johnson’s character Hannon, as being able to be independent and live a productive life despite him being blind, and despite his own personal reaction to his blindness and all the problems which that entails.
+I really like how the film shows Van’s character as being able to be independent and live a productive life, despite being blind, and despite his own personal reaction to his blindness and all the problems which that entails.

 Van does a very good job here of playing a man eaten up with despair, anger and fear; yet he also shows us that Hannon is also someone who won’t let his disability stop him from doing things.
 Van also lets us see as the film goes on, that Hannon is becoming obsessed with this case and will push himself harder and harder to solve it.